lazlojuly/angular2-starter-pack/README.md

 gulp
 ```

-Running `gulp` starts Browsersync which then to fires up a mini-server and provides a URL to view the site at `http://localhost:3001/`
+Running `gulp` starts Browsersync which then fires up a mini-server.

+The site is available at: `http://localhost:3001/`.